-Dr. Guthrie is a partner, co-founder and Clinical Director of Central Ohio Behavioral Medicine.
+Dr. Guthrie is co-founder and managing partner of Central Ohio Behavioral Medicine.
 She is a graduate of The Ohio State University (OSU), earning a Bachelor of Science Degree in Biochemistry and a Buckeye Award for Student Leadership while at Ohio State.
 Dr. Guthrie attended The Ohio State University College of Medicine, earning Honors in Internal Medicine before receiving the Doctor of Medicine degree.
 She completed her psychiatric training at OSU Hospitals Department of Psychiatry, where she won awards for both teaching and research, and served as co-chief resident in her final year.
 Dr. Guthrie started a solo psychiatric practice in 1992 before joining with her partners in 1997 to create Central Ohio Behavioral Medicine.

 Peter P. Zafirides, MD

 Dr. Zafirides is a partner, co-founder and President of Central Ohio Behavioral Medicine.
 He is a graduate of Ohio State University (OSU) College Of Medicine.
 Dr. Zafirides completed his psychiatry residency at OSU Hospitals Department of Psychiatry.
 During residency, he received awards in clinical and teaching excellence.
 He also served as chief resident in his final year.
 Dr. Zafirides is a Clinical Assistant Professor at OSU’s Department of Psychiatry.

 In addition to teaching psychiatry residents, he regularly teaches first and second year medical students at OSU’s College of Medicine.
 He is also a guest lecturer of psychopharmacology to graduate students in the OSU Counselor Education Program.